-15 Useful Mobile Apps for Medical Lab Technicians & Scientists
+15 Useful Mobile Apps for Medical Technologists

 Search For Schools

-Medical technologists as well as physicians can get a great deal of fast, easy to parse information from the right apps, as long as they know which ones to use.
+Medical technologists and physicians can get a great deal of fast, easy-to-parse information from the right apps—as long as they know which ones to use.
 The following apps should be particularly helpful for medical technologists.

 While medical technologists do not prescribe medication, it is still a good idea for them to be familiar with Epocrates, which is one of the top apps in the medical field.
 This free application contains a database of pharmaceuticals and can make physicians aware of possible adverse interactions and help to identify better patient solutions.